Is There A Connection Between Pesticides and Type 2 Diabetes?

 The new study led by Riikka Airaksinen, of the department of Environmental Health, Chemical Exposure Unit, National Institute for Health and Welfare in Finland appears in the August issue of Diabetes Care and is not the first to link these chemicals, called organochlorines, to type 2 diabetes.
 (Link to published site)

-“People are mostly exposed to pesticides and other persistent organic pollutants through their diet,” he said.
+As far as what people can do now to avoid exposure to these compounds, Airaksinen told Corengi by e-mail that common sense food preparation can minimize exposure.“People are mostly exposed to pesticides and other persistent organic pollutants through their diet,” he said.
 “Following the dietary guidelines given by local public health authorities is a good way of protecting oneself from excess exposure to these compounds.
 According to the U.S. EPA, pesticide exposure can be reduced by washing and peeling fruits and vegetables, and eating them variably.”

 All of the participants in this study are part of the Helsinki Birth Cohort Study, which was designed to follow two groups of individuals born between 1934 and 1944.
 A total of 13,345 people were enrolled in the study, and have been followed ever since to see what effects early genetic, socioeconomic, and biological factors have had on their health over their lifetimes.
 Numerous studies have been done on these people examining nutrition, exercise and other health behaviors as these people age.